nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

        1. commands -> e.g. `/command /argument value1` -> the command is `/command`
            1. It is discouraged to do so, but the option is left for potential expandability
        2. arguments -> e.g. `command /argument/param value` -> the argument name is `argument/param`
-    3. Leading and Trailing spaces are ignored, but additional spaces within values (eg. `main  value`) are counted
+    3. Leading and Trailing spaces are ignored, but additional spaces within values (e.g. `main  value`) are counted

 An ArgumentMap class is created as it makes it easier to do argument validation, compared to a regular `HashMap<String, String>` class.